 8. Luke the Drifter's Misty Apparition - The Hank Williams Grave Site

-Country songwriters claim they find inspiration in Oakwood Annex Cemetery of Montgomery, Alabama at the final resting place of their patron saint - Hank Williams.
-Williams is buried next to his wife Audrey.
+The country music world was devastated after Hank Williams Sr. was found dead in his Cadillac.
+Country songwriters claim they find inspiration in Oakwood Annex Cemetery of Montgomery, Alabama, at the final resting place of their patron saint - Hank Williams.
+Williams is buried next to his wife, Audrey.
 Some of the songwriters say they can even feel his presence.
 Others say they have actually seen his presence.
-At least a few witnesses claimed to have watched an eerie fog drift along the grassy fields of the Oakwood Cemetery Annex and stop right at Hank's gravesite around the gravestones.
+At least a few witnesses claimed to have watched an eerie fog drift along the grassy fields of the Oakwood Cemetery Annex and stop right at the Hank Williams memorial around the gravestones.
 A drifting mist may be the perfect paranormal manifestation of the guy who called himself Luke the Drifter.

 7. Folsom's Phantoms - Folsom State Prison